 predicate redundant_constraint(var bool: c) = c;The aim of this wrapping is that local search solvers can "turn off" symmetry breaking and redundant constraints, in order to improve solving.

 The problem submitter provides a MiniZinc model of the problem and at least 20 instances ranging from easy-to-solve to hard-to-solve for an “ordinary” CP system.
-It is strongly encouraged to make use of the global constraint definitions provided in the MiniZinc 2.1 distribution.
+In addition, there should be at least one "toy" instance for testing purposes.
+It is strongly encouraged to make use of the global constraint definitions provided in the MiniZinc 2.2 distribution.
 If you have an instance generator, we are more than happy to receive it.
 Please, follow the links below for submission instructions and requirements.